tomreece/pucauto/README.md

 ### Help

-If you have any questions, feel free to reach out to me on Twitter @tomreece
+If you have any questions, feel free to reach out to me on Twitter @tomreece or tomreece[at]gmail.com

+If the above instructions are too complicated and you are still interested in using pucauto, hit me up at tomreece[at]gmail.com and we can talk.
+I would be willing to run the bot for you against your Pucatrade account if you cover the small server cost of $5 a month.
+I'll let you try for a week before you pay.